lfhohmann/codewars-katas/5kyu/line_crossing_area/README.md

 # Line Crossing Area

-In this Kata you should write a function that checks if a line is crossing or inside a rectangular area.
-The line is created by the (x,y) coordinates of two given points (p0,p1) and the rectangle (r) is created by the (x,y) coordinates of its center and width and height values.
-The function should return `True` if the line instersects the area and `False` otherwise.
+In this Kata you should write a function that checks if a line segment is crossing or inside a rectangular area.
+The line segment is created by the (x,y) coordinates of two given points (p0,p1) and the rectangle (r) is created by the (x,y) coordinates of its center and width and height values.
+The function should return `True` if the line segment instersects the area and `False` otherwise.

 ![image](https://imgur.com/pJDSlm2.png)